-As an employer, how do you balance your own benefits budget while still offering a comprehensive benefits package that attracts and retains employees?
+As an employer, how do you balance your benefits budget while still offering a comprehensive benefits package that attracts and retains employees?
 And how can employees make the most of their benefits to lower consumer costs?

 How is inflation impacting employers and employees?

-In a January 2023 news release, the U.S. Bureau of Labor Statistics1 announced that the Consumer Price Index (CPI) declined 0.1% in December 2022.
-However, the CPI remained 6.5% higher than in 2021.
-The most significant year-over-year price increases were for oil (41.5%), natural gas (19.3%), transportation services (14.6%), and electricity (14.3%).
+In an October 2023 news release, the U.S. Bureau of Labor Statistics1 announced that the Consumer Price Index (CPI) increased 0.4% in September 2023.
+This is a 3.7% increase in inflation since 2022.
+For comparison, the CPI was 6.5% higher in 2022 than in 2021.
+The most significant year-over-year price increases were for transportation services (9.1%), shelter (7.2%), food away from home (6%), and medical care commodities (4.2%).

 This increased cost has led some employers to reconsider their employees' benefits.

-The Bureau of Labor Statistics4 found that employees’ real earnings, or wages, fell 1.7% from December 2021 to December 2022.
-The average hourly earnings also decreased from $11.20 per hour to $11.01 per hour.
+The Bureau of Labor Statistics4 found that employees' real earnings, or wages, fell 1.7% from December 2021 to December 2022.
+The average hourly earnings also decreased from $11.20 to $11.01 per hour.
 This, combined with a decrease of 1.4% in the average workweek, results in an overall 3.1% decrease in weekly earnings.

 Why is it important to offer employee benefits during periods of high inflation?

-Offering compensation packages and salary increases during periods of high inflation is essential for remaining competitive in a job seeker's market.
+Offering compensation packages and annual salary increases during periods of high inflation is essential for remaining competitive in a job seeker's market.
 Without a robust compensation package, your employees may look for better opportunities with your competitors.
 You'll need to balance your budget and benefit offerings carefully to continue to attract and retain top talent.

 How to reduce employee benefit costs